rocjs/extensions/packages/roc-package-webpack-web-dev/docs/Actions.md

 ### build

+Build with Webpack.

 __Connects to extension:__ Not specified
 __Connects to hook:__ `run-build-command`

 ### dev

+Run in development mode using Webpack.

 __Connects to extension:__ Not specified
 __Connects to hook:__ `run-dev-command`